Showing posts sorted by date for query treasure. Sort by relevance Show all posts

 Playing LARN is charming from the get-go and screams, "I'm old and proud!".
 The adventure begins in our hometown; healthy, poor (ie, no gold), armed with a dagger, and wearing leather armour.
 The town has many sights, so explore to see what's what.
 But you will return at a later time to purchase better gear.

-Walk (or running) through the first level is quick and done in relative safety.
-Killing should be easy as the monsters are mostly Hobgoblins and Bats.
-Bag all the goodies you can but, remember that many items will require identifying - unless you're willing to chance it?
+Walking (or running) through the first level is quick and done in relative safety.
+Killing should be easy, as the monsters are mostly Hobgoblins and Bats.
+Bag all the goodies you can, but remember that many items will require identifying - unless you're willing to chance it?
 That is a massive risk as some potions won't work favourably.
 Interestingly, reading/quaffing activates identification for the remainder.

 As you progress, hit the I key to see your inventory and an indication of what you could sell in town for gold.
 Afterwards, purchase armour, learn a skill, or buy a better weapon.
 The inventory also shows Mobuls.
 This is a timer that displays how long your daughter has to live.
 This isn't nearly as restricting as you think and can even be extended with the 'Expanded Awareness' scroll.
 Your progression works differently with experience earned as we hack and slash our way through.
 The more killed, the stronger we become.